 Explain What Their Loved One Meant To People

-Even if you didn’t personally know the deceased individual that your friend, family member, significant other is grieving, it is a good gesture to briefly mention that they had made a positive impact on the people around them.
+Even if you didn’t personally know the deceased individual that your friend, family member, or significant other is grieving, it is a good gesture to briefly mention that they had made a positive impact on the people around them.

-They may have been a good mother, father, brother, sister, friend, or anything, and their relationship to those around them will be cherished, and their wonderful qualities as a person will be missed.
+They may have been a good mother, father, brother, sister, friend, or anything, and their relationship with those around them will be cherished, and their wonderful qualities as a person will be missed.
 Don’t be alarmed if this makes them sad or cry, because reminding them the person was loved and will be missed will mean a lot to the person that you are trying to comfort in the long run.